How to Get Rid of Cellulite the Biohacker Way

-Even people who are happy with their body and shape often complain about not being able to get rid of cellulite, listing it as one of the top things they would change about themselves if they could.
+Even people who are happy with their body composition complain about not being able to get rid of cellulite, listing it as one of the top things they would change about themselves if they could.
 Speaking as a former 300-pound guy, this is not just a problem for women!

-What works naturally, as you’d expect, transforms you from the inside out instead of the other way around.
-Three of the most effective ways I’ve found to reduce cellulite are through acceleration training (whole body vibration), Bulletproof Intermittent Fasting, and high-intensity interval training.
+What works naturally, as you’d expect, transforms you from the inside-out instead of the other way around.
+Three of the most effective ways I’ve found to reduce cellulite are through acceleration training (whole body vibration), Bulletproof Intermittent Fasting, and high-intensity interval training (HIIT).

 The Top 3 Bulletproof Ways to Hack Your Cellulite